kinguy8/profitItemTeleBot/README.md

 # ProfitItemBot

-A bot designed to find Dota 2 items, with the lowest prices in relation to the Steam trading platform
+A bot designed to search for a Dota 2 item at a price lower than on the Steam marketplace.
+Also returns the cost of the item and the difference.

 ### Notes